-Qualifying works
+Qualifying works:

-- Works or services as deemed necessary to provide adaptations in the applicant's home, to facilitate in the discharge from hospital or hospice, or to prevent re-admission. - The provision of aids and adaptions for people living with dementia.

-• The repair or replacement of essential equipment to enable the occupier to remain independent in their home.
+- include works or services as deemed necessary to provide adaptations in the applicant's home, to facilitate in the discharge from hospital or hospice, or to prevent re-admission. - the provision of aids and adaptions for people living with dementia. - the repair or replacement of essential equipment to enable the occupier to remain independent in their home.